“Imagine Radiohead teaching Franz List how to rock a Kaoss Pad; or John Cage facing off with Bud Powell over prepared piano”

 —Nels Cline (Wilco, The Nels Cline Singers)

-As a specialist in structured improvisation, composition, extended piano techniques, interdisciplinary projects and electro-acoustic music strategy, Motoko also has been invited to give numerous lecture/performances by national and international universities and institutions such as UC Santa Cruz, Rice University in Houston TX, University of Illinois, California State University Fullerton, CA, Idyllwild Arts Academy, CA, Tokyo Zohkei University, University of Tokyo, Tokyo, Japan, and Chukyo University, Nagoya, Japan.
+As a specialist in structured improvisation, extended piano techniques, interdisciplinary performance, and electro-acoustic music, Honda has also been invited to present lectures and performances at universities and institutions internationally, including UC Santa Cruz, Rice University (Houston), the University of Illinois, California State University Fullerton, Idyllwild Arts Academy, Tokyo Zokei University, the University of Tokyo, and Chukyo University in Nagoya, Japan.

 Artist Statement